pevey/sveltekit-medusa-client/README.md

 Keys all share one namespace.
 If you enable caching on multiple function calls, take care to ensure your keys will always be unique.

-### Cache Busting
+### Cache Bypass

-To "bust" a cache, you can simply call the function again without a key.
+To bypass the cache and request fresh, you can simply call the function again without a key.